-The Armenians in many way bore the worst of the slaughter, but ethnic Greeks and Assyrians also were slaughtered in similar ways — and for the same reason: They were scapegoats in a crumbling empire that saw Christians as a dangerous and potentially treasonous population inside the country.
-There was a strong nationalistic impulse to create a “Turkey for the Turks,” and that meant a homogeneous population based on Turkishness and the Moslem faith.
+The Armenians in many ways bore the worst of the slaughter, but ethnic Greeks and Assyrians also were slaughtered in similar ways — and for the same reason: They were scapegoats in a crumbling empire that saw Christians as a dangerous and potentially treasonous population inside the country.
+There was a strong nationalistic impulse to create a “Turkey for the Turks,” and that meant a homogeneous population-based on Turkishness and the Moslem faith.

 It was the nation of Greece that had been part of the alliance that defeated the Ottomans, but it was ethnic Greek subjects of the Ottoman Empire who paid a price in harassment, killing and forced departures.
 Tens of thousands of ethnic Greeks were forced from their homes along the west (Aegean) coast of Turkey and many were killed.

 The Armenian genocide is typically bracketed by 1915-1916, during World War I. And for sure, this is when most of the killing took place.
 Armenian civilians were marched out of their towns and cities and segregated by sex and age.
-Men were killed immediately; women and children were marched long distances until they dropped form disease, thirst or starvation.
-The first-hand accounts of these treks are numerous and collected in letters, cables and reports in libraries though the world.
+Men were killed immediately; women and children were marched long distances until they dropped form disease, thirst, or starvation.
+The first-hand accounts of these treks are numerous and collected in letters, cables, and reports in libraries through the world.

 After WWI, the British made an attempt to bring the Ottoman mass killers to justice, but the effort faltered as Britain’s grasp on the situation inside Turkey faltered.
 A nationalist movement arose, and the forces of religious hatred were again unleashed.
 The killing of Christians was renewed with Ottoman Greeks as well as Armenians being shot and marched to their deaths.
 American and British consuls diplomats in the region provided a first-hand account of the killing.